kubeflow/pipelines/frontend/README.md

 This requires you already have a real KFP cluster, you can proxy requests to it.

 1. [Install Kubeflow Pipelines](https://www.kubeflow.org/docs/pipelines/installation/overview/) based on your use case and environment.
-1. Configure your `kubectl` to access your KFP cluster.
+1. Configure `kubectl` with access to your KFP cluster.
 (For GCP, follow [Access to GCP cluster](https://cloud.google.com/kubernetes-engine/docs/how-to/cluster-access-for-kubectl) guide).
-1. Then it depends on what you want to develop, start up proxy:
+1. Use the following table to determine which script to run.

 | What to develop?                     | Script to run                                               | Extra notes                                                        |
 | ------------------------------------ | ----------------------------------------------------------- | ------------------------------------------------------------------ |